 Our brochure of facilities and capabilities gives an indication of the equipment we have and what we can do.
-Our laboratories are currently undergoing a further £2M extension and refurbishment that will bring new capabilities in many areas of analysis.
-Building work is now complete and much of our new equipment will be installed and commissioned over the next few months.
+Our laboratories recently underwent a further £2M extension and refurbishment that have brought new capabilities in many areas of analysis.

-Work on Solar Energy, Thermal Systems and Energy Storage is central to much of the research carried out within the University of Warwick's Global Research Priority on Energy, for which Stan is the academic theme lead in Thermal Energy.
+Work on Solar Energy, Thermal Systems and Energy Storage is central to much of the research carried out within the University of Warwick's Global Research Priority on Energy, for which Stan is the academic theme lead in Thermal Energy and Solar Energy Research Themes.
 He is also closely involved with Warwick's flagship project I-STUTE, one of EPSRC's centres for End Use Energy Demand.

 Current research projects include: